Password Authentication for Amazon RDS and S3

 | 7 | The access key ID and secret key ID of the AWS user that has permissions to access the S3 bucket. |

-Once you have updated your Helm values file as described above, you need to reapply it using the method described in Changing Configuration Values.
-This will update your Develocity installation to use the unattended configuration you created above, and Develocity will restart.
+Once you have updated your Helm values file as described above, reapply it using the method described in Changing Configuration Values.
+This updates your Develocity installation to use the unattended configuration you created above, and Develocity restarts.

 | Switching between embedded Object Storage and user-managed Object Storage is not supported, starting with S3 is recommended as a more scalable solution, as data migration will not be possible later on. |